 Unit, integration, end-to-end, acceptance, UI tests, and more.
 With so many types of automated tests is it no wonder that we so often disagree on whether something is an acceptance test or an integration test?
 Or maybe an end-to-end test?
 What if instead of thinking about the structure of the test, what it tested, we instead considered the question that the test is answering...

 A quick note on the test pyramid

-For some reason the test pyramid comes up when talking about what tests to write.
+For some reason, the test pyramid comes up when talking about what tests to write.
 The test pyramid gives us an indication of the relative return on investment of writing certain types of tests.
-The cost of writing and maintaining UI tests is usually quite high, thus diminishing their value as a verification of correctness.
-Unit tests on the other hand should be pretty quick to write, easy to maintain, and so give more value over UI tests.
+The cost of writing and maintaining UI tests is usually quite high, thus diminishing their value as verification of correctness.
+Unit tests, on the other hand, should be pretty quick to write, easy to maintain, and so give more value over UI tests.
 Therefore we should have a relatively large number of unit tests compared to UI tests.

 If we had a way that made UI tests easy to write and maintain, they would switch places in the test pyramid.
 They might then provide more value relative to the cost of creation and maintenance.

 Let us take a look at some of the testing practices around and what they focus on.
 This will give us a good indication of what questions we can ask of our tests.

 First up we have Test-Driven Development.
 A lot can be written about TDD and half of it would be disagreed with by half its practitioners half of the time.
 I will try to stay away from questions of what to mock and the granularity of the tests.
 I have written about my thoughts on maintainable unit tests already though.
 The practice of writing tests first, then making them pass, and then refactoring; gives fast and incremental feedback on both progress and the design of your code.
 While making functional progress a test suite is being built up that proves that what you have implemented is working as expected by you as the developer.